By Tobias Hrothgar

 The gentle sound of the clock pulled Penn back to reality.
 He kept his eyes closed as he felt the rough papers against his cheek.
 The solid familiarity of it gave him comfort.

 He would never forget what he saw, but he would doubt it.
-He might have dismissed the whole thing as just a dream, but every time he doubted he would look down at hand and see the scar still left from the flame.
+He might have dismissed the whole circumstance as just a dream, but every time he doubted he would look down at his hand and see the scar still left from the flame.